zrs233/ursula/doc/endpoints.md

 There are three IP addresses we use for endpoints:

-1. Each controllers internal "undercloud" IP address.
+1. Each controller's internal "undercloud" IP address.
 2. The floating internal "undercloud" IP address shared by the controllers.
 3. The floating external IP address shared by the controllers.